Acoolguy25/Integrated-XAI/README.md

 ~~Now's your chance.
 With using the free xAI developer key, you can get $25 FREE of credits.~~

-UPDATE: This is no longer available without a purchase.
+**UPDATE**: API keys are no longer available without a purchase.
 The program still works with a valid API key.

 ## API KEY